Adverbs of Frequency

 .

-A period is used to note the end of a declarative sentence.
+A period is used to note the

 I see the house.